 * calling WomenSpace here in Eugene at 1-800-281-2800 or the national hotline at 1-800-799-SAFE

 If you are having relationship problems, you are most likely also having communication problems.
+Listening is the cornerstone of effective communication.
 If you haven’t done so already, read my page on active listening.

 Being able to listen effectively, with a mindset of genuine interest, is fundamental to the well-being of a close relationship.
 Other fundamentals include:

 If you feel that you are working a lot harder than your partner to make things work, and/or are taking care of your partner more than he/she is of him/herself, you may be acting in a codependent fashion in the relationship.
 Check out my page on codependence or see WebMD for more on this issue.
 In any case, a consultation with me about individual or couples therapy is always welcome.